Published online May 2023

 2.2.4 Policy TLC4 Evening and Night-time Economy encourages the diversification of evening and night-time uses, and protects existing leisure and cultural venues to sustainably develop the city centre and tourism clusters as an attractive vibrant place to visit.
 The policy supports the Belfast Agenda, the council’s Integrated Tourism Strategy and the Cultural Strategy 2020 – 2030 to promote a diverse tourism package to a wider group of visitors living locally, as well as beyond Northern Ireland.
 Belfast has a purple flag for its evening and night-time economy, and the council has been awarded the title UNESCO City of Music, the SPG will contribute to strengthening its offer, and protecting its cultural venues.

 2.2.5 The PS is promoting city centre living, with 8,000 new homes to be developed within the city centre boundary up to 2035.
 Existing cultural and leisure uses should be protected from being compromised by residents in new housing developments objecting to noises associated with a lively evening and night-time economy.
 Sustaining established evening and night-time economy uses, such as theatres, concert halls, pubs, and live music venues requires a sensitive approach to managing change in the surrounding area.
-The policy requires new land use developments to be designed in ways which ensures that established evening and night-time economy uses remain commercially viable, and can continue to exist in their present form.
+The policy requires new land use developments to be designed in ways which ensure that established evening and night-time economy uses remain commercially viable, and can continue to exist in their present form.

 Diversifying the evening and night-time economy uses

 3.1.1 The council is encouraging a wider diversity of leisure and cultural uses to extend activity beyond the normal daytime uses.
-Traditionally the evening economy is supported mainly by pubs, clubs and restaurants, which from an economic perspective generates high levels of expenditure by visitors and tourist on a night out in the city centre.
-However, this narrow focus on pubs, clubs and restaurants reduces the appeal of the evening and night-time economy to a wider group of people who are not attracted by this traditional offer due to their lifestyle, and who are less inclined to go out in the evening.
+Traditionally the evening economy is supported mainly by pubs, clubs and restaurants, which from an economic perspective generate high levels of expenditure by visitors and tourist on a night out in the city centre.
+However, this narrow focus on pubs, clubs and restaurants reduces the appeal of the evening and night-time economy to a wider group of people who are not attracted by this traditional offering due to their lifestyle, and who are less inclined to go out in the evening.

 3.1.3 Creating a continuous mix of activities between the daytime economy and the evening and night-time economy will create a lively, relaxed atmosphere that appeals to all age groups; and is more effective at mitigating the disorder that can potentially deter people from experiencing high quality recreational, cultural and leisure activities.
 In strengthening the diversity of the evening and night-time uses in the city centre and tourism clusters, it would offer good access to a choice of public transport routes, cycling and walking, thereby reducing the need to use a car.

 3.1.4 The council is promoting the development of a balanced mix of cultural and leisure uses within the city centre and tourism clusters to deliver a socially inclusive evening and night-time economy.
 This should ensure that there is a good provision and improvement of premises for cultural activities and performance spaces that meet the needs of the disabled, elderly, LGBT+ community, and younger people.
 The loss of these facilities without adequate justification or replacement should be resisted.
 It is important to encourage a wider demographic group of people to participate in leisure and cultural activities, to make the city centre a more socially inclusive destination for visitors and tourists.
-Nurturing inclusive social interaction is an important element of the authentic cultural tourism experience; that has the advantages of increasing footfall, improving passive-surveillance and public safety.
+Nurturing inclusive social interaction is an important element of the authentic cultural tourism experience; that have the advantages of increasing footfall and improving passive-surveillance and public safety.

 Clustering of evening or night-time uses

-3.1.5 While a variety of evening and night-time uses can offer a choice, the proliferation, and clustering of new or additional evening or night-time uses, could push out day time uses.
+3.1.5 While a variety of evening and night-time uses can offer a choice, the proliferation, and clustering of new or additional evening or night-time uses, could push out daytime uses.
 This could be detrimental to the character and vitality of the streetscape.
 Proposed evening or night-time uses within the primary retail frontage are unlikely to be permitted where it is considered that the integrity and continuity of the existing retail frontage would be eroded.
 Applicants should refer to the retail policies contained within the PS and relevant SPG - Retail and Main Town Centre uses.
-There may be exceptions where there are high levels of long term vacant retail units that may be suitable for appropriate evening or night-time uses to reduce vacancy levels and improve footfall to enhance vitality of the streetscape.
+There may, however, be exceptions where there are high levels of long term vacant retail units that may be suitable for appropriate evening or night-time uses to reduce vacancy levels and improve footfall to enhance vitality of the streetscape.

 - The impact of the proposal (including any extension to an existing use), by itself or cumulatively, with other evening or night-time uses, on the role, character, vitality and viability of the city centre or tourism clusters.